 • Leadership:

-• Gaming In Education Committee Chairman : Josh Stilts josh.stilts@gmail.com
+• Gaming In Education Committee Chair: Josh Stilts

-• Purpose: To promote and bring to fruition GAMA's mission We do this through development and execution, brainstorming and beta testing, engaging in, sponsoring, and facilitating projects intended to expand tabletop gaming.
+Promotes opportunities to grow the industry through development and execution, brainstorming and beta testing, engaging in, sponsoring, and facilitating projects intended to expand tabletop gaming.

 • Projects: